RachnaMohapatra/semantic-search-cache-api/README.md

 A semantic product search engine built using **Sentence Transformers, FAISS, FastAPI, and Intelligent Query Caching**.

-Unlike traditional keyword-based search systems, this project retrieves products based on their semantic meaning, enabling users to discover relevant products even when exact keywords are not present.
+Unlike traditional keyword-based search systems, this project retrieves products based on their semantic meaning, allowing users to discover relevant products even when exact keywords are not present.

 The system combines transformer-based embeddings, vector similarity search, caching, and REST APIs to create a scalable and efficient semantic retrieval pipeline.